HMS Eclipse (H08): Sinking of Gaetano Donizetti

 Around 01:10 that night (on 23 September), the convoy was detected by Eclipse under Commander E. Mack, who immediately opened fire.
-Gaetano Donizetti sank in seconds, taking with her the entire crew and all the Italian prisoners of war and German guards and crew.
+Gaetano Donizetti sank in seconds, taking with her the entire German crew, German guards and all the Italian prisoners of war.
 TA10 was heavily damaged and later towed back to Rhodes, where it was scuttled a few days later.

-Loss

 On 24 October 1943 Eclipse hit a mine east off Kalymnos in position 37°01′N 27°11′E. She broke in two and sank within five minutes with the loss of 119 of the ship's company and 134 soldiers (from A Company, 4th Battalion, Buffs (Royal East Kent Regiment)).